Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế19/11/2023

-A coalition of 12 opposition parties in South Sudan gathered on November 18 to lay out their views on a roadmap for the first, long-overdue elections.
+On November 18, a coalition of 12 opposition parties in South Sudan gathered to present their views on the roadmap for the first elections, which have long been overdue.

 (11.19) Phe đối lập kêu gọi Tổng thống Nam Sudan Salva Kiir (ảnh) tuân thủ lộ trình bầu cử sau nhiều lần lỡ hẹn.
 (Nguồn: AFP/Getty Images)

-The opposition has called on South Sudanese President Salva Kiir (pictured) to stick to the election schedule after repeatedly missing deadlines.
+The opposition is calling on South Sudanese President Salva Kiir (pictured) to adhere to the election schedule after repeated delays.
 (Source: AFP/Getty Images)

-Specifically, they marched in the capital Juba so that they could be unhindered in participating in the first national election since South Sudan gained independence in 2011.
+Specifically, they marched in the capital Juba so they could participate in the first national elections since South Sudan gained independence in 2011 without hindrance.

-Two years after becoming the world's newest nation, South Sudan descended into a civil war that killed 400,000 people, before reaching a peace deal with the creation of a power-sharing government in early 2020.
+Two years after becoming the world's newest nation, South Sudan descended into a civil war that killed 400,000 people, before reaching a peace agreement that led to the establishment of a power-sharing government in early 2020.

-However, many important milestones of that agreement have been missed, while key conditions paving the way for free and fair elections, including the adoption of a constitution, remain unfulfilled.
+However, many key milestones of that agreement have been missed, while crucial conditions paving the way for free and fair elections, including the adoption of a constitution, have yet to be met.

-President Salva Kiir, South Sudan's only leader since independence, has announced elections will be held in 2024 - nine years later than originally planned.
+President Salva Kiir, the sole leader of South Sudan since the country gained independence, has announced that elections will be held in 2024 – nine years later than originally planned.

-“The dangers of holding elections without putting the necessary conditions (in place) will lead the country to war,” the politician added.
+The politician added: "The dangers of holding elections without establishing the necessary conditions (on the ground) are that it will lead to war in the country."

 Source